DizzyEggg/PokeExpansion/README.md

 - Open the command prompt in the same folder your rom is

-- Type python scripts//expansion.py then python scripts//build then python scripts//insert
+- Type python scripts//expansion.py, python scripts//build and python scripts//insert in given order

 - A new file 'test.gba' will be created.
 You can open it and enjoy your expanded Pokemon.